What sort of vendors show at this event?

 How did this event get started?

 The Fest began in 2009 as a collaboration between crafter couple Wilder and Mike Scott-Straight (of As The Crow Flies & Co.) and shopkeeper Emily Dorn (of VIX Emporium).
 They wanted to organize a recurring craft event as a much-needed venue for the many creative makers of their West Philadelphia neighborhood.
 As parents of young children, they also wanted the event to be family-friendly and entertaining for little ones.
 After a few years of small monthly markets on the street at 50th & Baltimore, the event shifted to a larger spring & fall outdoor event, first in Cedar Park, then its current Woodlands location in 2012, when Tangle Movement Arts became a recurring highlight.
 The Rotunda has been its home for the Holiday season since 2010.
+The Lawn at 37th and Filbert is a new venue for 2021, in place of the Rotunda, which is closed for large events due to Covid restrictions.

 Why did the event's name change?